FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_226.md

 # Route 226

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_226/).

 Trainer              | Pokémons
 ---                  | ---
 Swimmer Lydia        | ![][184]  [Azumarill] Lv.
 73  ![][087]  [Dewgong] Lv.
 73  ![][321]  [Wailord] Lv.
 73